-Although the Fortsonia name is based on the Fortson family, most likely due to the Elberton & Eastern Railroad coming through, Fortsonia is a community that was formed by many families, including the Allgood, Bell, Caldwell, Chastain, Dye, Hudson, Jones, Kelly, Mercer, Peppers, Rayle, Slay, Smith, Snelling, Tate, and Yeargin families, as well as others.
+Although the Fortsonia name is based on the Fortson family, most likely due to the Elberton & Eastern Railroad coming through, Fortsonia is a community that was formed by many families, including the Allgood, Bell, Caldwell, Chastain, Dye, Hudson, Jones, Kelly, Mercer, Peppers, Rayle, Slay, Smith, Snellings, Tate, and Yeargin families, as well as others.
 These names were taken from J. W. Baker’s 1905 Map of Elbert County.

 The larger area in southern Elbert County, Georgia, was, and still is, known as Flatwoods.
 Only when the railroad was built, and a railroad depot needed to be named for the adjacent community, was that community named Fortsonia.